Indrakumar703/KarateFramework/README.md

     testImplementation 'com.intuit.karate:karate-junit5:0.9.6'
 ```

-* Update test resource path, so feature file and java file ( test runner file ) can be placed in the same path.
+* Update the test resource path, so feature file and java file ( test runner file ) can be placed in the same path.
 ```groovy
 sourceSets {
     test {